-The Goverlan Reach operator console requires a database back-end.
-By default, a file-based database is used, however you can change it to a MS-SQL server of your choice.
+The Goverlan Reach Operator Console requires a database back-end.
+By default, a file-based database will be used.
+However, you can change it to an MS-SQL server of your choice.

 - Validate System Name before connecting – Enable to validate the system name reported by the machine versus the system name resolved by DNS.

 - Use this option if you have DNS resolution issues and want Goverlan to confirm that you are connected to the correct machine.

 - Do not use this option if you use DNS CNAME Aliases.

 - Always test connectivity before connecting to a machine – Enable to have Goverlan ping a device before attempting to connect to it.
 If the ping fails, the machine is considered unreachable.